FGRCL/COMP472/a1/README.md

   --testset/-ts, test set path
-                        the path to test set --output/-o, the path to the ouput file the path to training set --model/-m, {bayes, basedt, bestdt, perceptron, basemlp, bestmlp}
+                        the path to test set --output/-o, the path to the ouput file the path to output file --model/-m, {bayes, basedt, bestdt, perceptron, basemlp, bestmlp}
                         The model to train